 This is a useful reference tool for parents who can't keep track of every single app that their children have or want to install on their devices.
 The App Advisor gives you a breakdown of some of the important details regarding an app, such as whether it has in-app purchases, live streaming, chat, location tracking or photo sharing.

-To read the full lowdown on any app, you need to go to the Zift website.
+To read the full lowdown on any app, you need to go to the Zift or Net Nanny websites.
 But when you look at your child's installed apps in the Zift app, it will give you an abbreviated version of the same content with a link to the full article.

-Zift is another strong option in the parental-control-app market.
-The thoughtful design of the app and helpful touches like Family Feed and App Advisor set Zift apart from some of the competition.
+Net Nanny/Zift is another strong option in the parental-control-app market.
+The thoughtful design of the app and helpful touches like Family Feed and App Advisor set it apart from some of the competition.
 I think parents with multiple children and/or devices to monitor will find the Family Feed particularly compelling.

-As long as text monitoring isn't a serious concern for you (in which case you should look at Norton Family Premier), Zift is one of the best parental-control options available today.
+As long as text monitoring isn't a serious concern for you (in which case you should look at Norton Family Premier), Net Nanny is one of the best parental-control options available today.

 Updated with addition of social-media filters.
 This review was originally published Feb.
 14, 2019.